agk-templates/flight-search-assistant/README.md

 # Flight Search Assistant (AGK Template)

-Config-driven flight search workflow with a mock tool.
+Config-driven flight search workflow using the Amadeus API.

 ## What it does
 1) Extracts search constraints
-2) Calls a mock `flight_search` tool
+2) Calls the `flight_search` tool (Amadeus API)
 3) Summarizes results

 ## How it works